-Facebook is doing what you, or the original poster, told it to do.
+Facebook is doing what you — or the personally who originally posted it — told it to do.

 And it’s really easy to overlook what you’re telling Facebook to do.

 Become a Patron of Ask Leo! and go ad-free!